 - Breathe in through your nose.

 - Breathe out through your mouth.

 - On the next exhale, start to lift and close that pelvic floor.

 - Hold for 10 seconds if you can.
 Don’t hold your breath; try to keep breathing when you’re holding.

 - Do about 10 of these holds.

 - 10 quick pulses.

-Please consult your doctor if you are unsure about starting any exercise during pregnancy or post-partum.
+Note: Please consult your healthcare provider if you are unsure about starting any exercise during pregnancy or postpartum recovery.